MicrosoftDocs/sql-docs/docs/connect/node-js/step-3-proof-of-concept-connecting-to-sql-using-node-js.md

 ![Download-DownArrow-Circled](../../ssms/media/download-icon.png)[To download Node.js SQL driver](../sql-connection-libraries.md#anchor-20-drivers-relational-access)

 This example should be considered a proof of concept only.
 The sample code is simplified for clarity, and does not necessarily represent best practices recommended by Microsoft.
-Other examples which use the same crucial functions are available on Github:
+Other examples, which use the same crucial functions are available on GitHub:

 - [https://github.com/tediousjs/tedious/blob/master/examples/](https://github.com/tediousjs/tedious/blob/master/examples/)